HatfieldChair/HatfieldStandingOrders/StandingOrders.md

 ## Article 7: Dispute Resolution

   1. Any Ordinary Member (the Complainant) who is dissatisfied with the performance of an Officer or body of the JCR or wishes to make a complaint under College Regulations or these Standing Orders must first raise the grievance with the relevant Officer or body of the JCR in Writing, or in an appropriate email.
-  2. If the matter is not resolved in discussion with the relevant Officer or body of the JCR, the Complainant may raise the grievance with the Senior Man or the next-most senior Executive Officer the subject of Complaint.
+  2. If the matter is not resolved in discussion with the relevant Officer or body of the JCR, the Complainant may raise the grievance with the Senior Man or the next-most senior Executive Officer if the Senior Man is the subject of complaint.
-  3. If either the Senior Man or the Complainant feel that the matter has not been adequately dealt with, then the Senior Man and the Complainant must attempt to resolve the matter with an independent mediator appointed by the Master.
+  3. If either the Senior Man or the Complainant feel that the matter has not been adequately dealt with, then the Senior Man and the Complainant must attempt to resolve the matter with an independent mediator appointed by the Board of Trustees.
 The decision to accept any resolution will remain entirely with the parties involved.
-  4. If the Senior Man or Complainant continue to feel that the matter has not been adequately dealt with, it must be referred to the Master, whose decision in relation to the matter will be binding for all parties.
+  4. If the Senior Man or Complainant continue to feel that the matter has not been adequately dealt with, it must be referred to the Board of Trustees, whose decision in relation to the matter will be binding for all parties.

 ## Article 8: Amendment of Standing Orders

   1. Any Ordinary Member may submit a motion to amend the Standing Orders at a General Meeting in accordance with the provisions of Article 2 and the JCR By-Laws.
-  2. The Executive Committee may make any necessary alterations to correct typographical errors or reflect changes to the structure of the College, University or Students' Union.
+  2. The Executive Committee may make any necessary alterations to correct typographical errors or reflect changes to the structure of the College, University, or Students' Union, or the Board of Trustees.
-  3. The JCR Chair must notify the Master, and the Senior Man must notify College Advisory Board, of any amendments passed by the General Meeting or made by the Executive Committee.
-The Master will have final authority to ratify or reject changes to the Standing Orders.
+  3. The Senior Man must notify the Master, the Compliance and Governance Officer must notify the Board of Trustees, and the Senior Man must notify College Advisory Board, of any amendments passed by the General Meeting or made by the Executive Committee.
+The Board of Trustees will have final authority to ratify or reject changes to the Standing Orders.

 # **JCR By-Laws**